chocolateboy/get-wild/README.md

 Note that the value passed to `collect` is not falsey and not an array, as both are handled without calling `collect`.

-For indexed access, the `collect` function is passed the index as its second argument and the return value can be an array-like rather than a full-blown array.
-For wildcard matches, the index is omitted and the return value is an an array.
-This distinction can be used to customize the result, e.g. to avoid constructing a large array if only a single value is accessed, or to customize the order of the values.
+For indexed access, the `collect` function is passed the index (which may be negative) as its second argument and the return value can be an array-like rather than a full-blown array.
+For wildcard matches, the index is omitted and the return value must be an array.
+This distinction can be used to customize the result, e.g. to avoid constructing a large array if only a single value is accessed.

 ## default